Duke in Bologna

 HOUSING & MEALS

-You'll be housed in apartments in central Bologna, with two or three students per apartment.
+Students reside in fully-furnished apartments in Central Bologna, with two or three students per apartment.
+Students have access to Wi-Fi and laundry facilities.
 Students will be responsible for their own meals, either purchasing food at grocery stores and markets and cooking in the apartment kitchens or frequenting restaurants and cafés.

 COSTS